 Cuddly Mini Doll Tutorial

-A lovey is a cross between a small blanket and a stuffed animal or doll.
+A lovey is a cross between a small blanket and a stuffed animal or doll, easy to continue with a teddy bear pattern.
 They're comforting to little ones because they're easy to cuddle with.
 These little loveys have a star-like shape and a gnome hat.
 Although the samples are all one color, the assembly allows you to make the face and hat in a different color, which would also be cute.

 Your child will treasure this precious baby doll pattern from Nimble Phish for years to come.
 Use fleece to give it a soft texture that's delightful to snuggle.
 The construction lets you pose this doll so it looks like a real baby.
 Plus, it has a tiny belly button.